neticdk/go-common/pkg/sbom/README.md

 ## License

-This project is licensed under the MIT License.
+We have licensed this project under the MIT License.

 ## Acknowledgements

 This package uses the [Syft](https://github.com/anchore/syft) library for SBOM generation and encoding.
-Special thanks to the Syft team for their excellent work.
+Special thanks to the Syft team for their competent work.